LearnersGuild/roam-live-coding/README.md

 - Implemented mocha.opts
 - Researched `--exclude` option for mocha, which was implemented 16 days ago and has not yet been merged: https://github.com/mochajs/mocha/pull/3210
 - Create tests for addUser action (without encrypted password)
+- Start to create and employ password ecryption function

 ### February 1, 2018